Vitamin D Boosting Foods and Recipes: A Practical Guide

 Because vitamin D is fat-soluble, it takes longer for the body to metabolise and excrete.
 Supplementing less than 10,000 IU/day can still result in toxicity for someone with a compromised liver.
 For this reason, it’s best to monitor your levels closely if supplementing.

 You can’t just take Vitamin D in isolation and expect it to work optimally.
-For vitamin D to do its job correctly, you must ensure you’re also getting enough calcium and phosphorus
+For vitamin D to do its job correctly, you must also get enough calcium and phosphorus

 Ideally, you want a calcium: phosphorus ratio greater than 1:1.3Nutrient Optimiser will ensure that you are not prioritising phosphorus if your calcium: phosphorus ratio is above optimal.